+at the critical point, $\epsilon=0$ and $m_q=0$.
+It means that infinite time is needed to recovery equilibrium state $\sigma=0$ at the critical point, which is the famous critical slowing down phenomena.

-We adopt four cases with different final temperatures, $T_f=157,\ 159, \ 161$ and $163$ MeV, and show the sigma condensate evolving curves in Fig.~\ref{fig:sigmavt}(a).
-From Eq.~\eqref{evolvingEOMs2}, one can derive the slop of the semilogarithmic curve corresponds to the inverse of the relaxation time constant.
-By fitting the data, we obtain $\tau_R=3.960, 6.929, 14.541, 113.964 \{\rm{GeV^{-1}}$ for $T_f=157, 159, 161, 163$ MeV, respectively.
-Varying the final temperature $T_f$ in the condensed phase, it takes a longer time to reach the equilibrium state as increases $T_f$.
+We adopt four cases, they begin with the same initial sigma condensate.
+Since it is verified in the last subsection, the initial values have no effects on the late lime relaxation process, we only take a specific case of $\sigma_0=10^{-2}\ {\rm{GeV^3}}$ as an example.
+Then, one can quench the initial state to different final temperatures, $T_f=157,\ 159, \ 161$ and $163$ MeV, as shown in Fig.~\ref{fig:sigmavt}(a).
+From Eq.~\eqref{evolvingEOMs2}, one has the slop of the semi-logarithmic curve corresponding to the inverse of the relaxation time.
+By fitting the data, we obtain $\tau_R=3.960, 6.929, 14.541, 113.964 \ {\rm{GeV^{-1}}}$ for $T_f=157, 159, 161, 163$ MeV, respectively.
+Varying the final temperature $T_f$ in the condensed phase, the relaxation time increases with $T_f$.
 On the other hand, the relaxation of sigma condensate in the chiral symmetry restored phase is also shown in Fig.~\ref{fig:sigmavt}(b).
-We extract the relaxation time constants $\tau_R=980.566, 111.205, 20.177, 6.092 \{\rm{GeV^{-1}}$ for $T_f=163.4, 164, 167, 175$ MeV, respectively.
-The relaxation time decrease with the increasing temperature at a temperature above $T_c$.
-Therefore, the relaxation time constant diverges near $T_c$, either approaching to or receding from.
+We extract the relaxation time $\tau_R=980.566, 111.205, 20.177, 6.092 \ {\rm{GeV^{-1}}}$ for $T_f=163.4, 164, 167, 175$ MeV, respectively.
+The relaxation time decreases with the increasing temperature for $T_f>T_c$.
+Therefore, the relaxation time diverges either approaching to or receding from $T_c$.

-Furthermore, we extract the relaxation time constant values at different temperatures and show them in Fig.~\ref{fig:relaxationtime}.
-The relaxation time divergences at the critical temperature.
-When the system is a distance deviation from the critical point, the relaxation of the sigma condensation decreases exponentially, satisfying Eq.~\eqref{evolvingEOMs2} with a characterized relaxation time constant, $\tau_R$.
-When $\epsilon$ approaches zero, the relaxation time constant can be described by the power-law divergence in Eq.~\eqref{criticalslowingdown}.
-Thus, as shown in Fig.~\ref{fig:relaxationtime}b, we can fit out the combination of the exponents, $-\nu z=-1.04$ and $-1.02$ for ordered phase and disordered phase, respectively.
-Since $\nu=1/2$, we have $z\approx 2.05$.
+Furthermore, we show extracted values of relaxation time at different temperatures in Fig.~\ref{fig:relaxationtime}.
+The result shown that the relaxation time diverges at the critical temperature.
+When the system is a certain distance deviation from the critical point, the relaxation of the sigma condensation decreases exponentially, satisfying Eq.~\eqref{evolvingEOMs2} with a particular relaxation time, $\tau_R$.
+As shown in Fig.~\ref{fig:relaxationtime}b, when $\epsilon$ approaches zero, the relaxation time behaviors as the power-law divergence form in Eq.~\eqref{eqpower}b.
+We fitted out the combination exponents, $-\nu z=-1.04$ and $-1.02$ for ordered phase and disordered phase, respectively.
+Since $\nu=1/2$, we have $z\approx 2.08$ and $2.04$.